-The AER sour well test flaring and incineration permit spreadsheets and technical descriptions are available on the Directive 060 webpage on the AER website.
-They provide a screening analysis of the SO2 and H2S dispersion from permanent and temporary flares, incinerators, and enclosed combustors.
+The AER sour well test flaring and incineration permit spreadsheets and technical descriptions are available on the AER website www.aer.ca under Regulating Development > Rules & Directives > Directives > Directive 060.
+They provide a screening analysis of the SO2 and H2S dispersion from permanent and temporary flares and incinerators.
 If the screening level maximum concentration predictions in parallel and complex airflow terrain for a source meet the AAAQOs, no further analysis is required.
 The spreadsheet can be submitted in support of the dispersion modelling assessment.

 Maximum predictions for routine sources must meet the AAAQOs.
 Due to the short-term nature of temporary nonroutine sources, risk-based criteria can be applied.
-The risk-based criteria apply to well tests and other temporary nonroutine flaring, incineration, and enclosed combustion events.
+The risk-based criteria apply to well tests and other temporary nonroutine flaring and incineration events.
 For further information about the spreadsheet refer to the AER flare user guide: AERflare - User Guide Version 2.01.

-If it is not practical to modify flare, incinerator, or enclosed combustor design parameters, you may consider evaluating the proposed design with more refined dispersion modelling approaches.
-Additional refined dispersion modelling is required if the screening level maximum concentration predictions in parallel and complex airflow terrain for a source do not meet the AAAOOs.
+If it is not practical to modify flare or incinerator design parameters, you may consider evaluating the proposed design with more refined dispersion modelling approaches.
+Additional refined dispersion modelling is required if the screening level maximum concentration predictions in parallel and complex airflow terrain for a source do not meet the AAAQOs.

-For routine flaring, incineration, or enclosed combustion, a refined dispersion modelling assessment is also required if there are continuous SO2 emission sources within 10 km of the location or within the isopleth of one-third of the one-hour AAAQO for SO2 (as described in section 7.12.3), whichever distance is less.
-This requires that the cumulative effects of the proposed flaring, incineration, or enclosed combustion be assessed in combination with other sources.
+For routine flaring, a refined dispersion modelling assessment is also required if there are continuous SO2 emission sources within 10 km of the location or within the isopleth of one-third of the one-hour AAAQO for SO2 (as described in section 7.12.3), whichever distance is less.
+This requires that the cumulative effects of the proposed flaring or incineration be assessed in combination with other sources.